Ecommerce vs Affiliate Marketing: Your Guide to Success (2023)

 In ecommerce, affiliate marketing involves promoting others’ products for a commission.
 It’s an income stream where marketers earn by driving sales to partner businesses.

-In the realm of online business, ecommerce and affiliate marketing emerge as two dominant models.
+In the realm of online business, e-commerce, and affiliate marketing emerge as two dominant online business models now.

 Each comes with its unique set of pros and cons, operational dynamics, and potential profitability.